aGomez1241/post-install-config/README.md

 <img src="https://i.imgur.com/ZMANqnF.png"/>
 </p>
 <p>
-Go back to the Agents Panel and then click on Departments and create the System Admistrators Department.
+Go back to the Agents Panel and then click on Departments and create the System Administrators Department.
 </p>
 <br />